CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 Don't forget to hook up the 3V3 and GND pins!

-**The energy meter is capable of supplying up to 500mA of 3.3v power to your controller**, so no other external power source should be needed.
-Some ESP32 dev boards may use more than 500mA when trying to initially connect to Wifi.
-If this is the case you may not be able to connect to wifi.
+**The energy meter can supply up to 500mA of 3.3v power to your controller**, so no other external power source should be needed.
+Some ESP32 dev boards may use more than 500mA when trying to initially connect to WiFi.
+If this is the case, you may not be able to connect to WiFi.
 If this happens, we recommend using another power source for the ESP32 - either a 5v DC adapter or a USB phone charger that outputs at least 500mA.
 It is **not** recommended to leave USB power plugged into an ESP at the same time as the energy meter's power 3V3 output.
 This can damage components.

 Other pins on your controller can be connected to the WARN and IRQ outputs, but they are not yet implemented in the default software.